simon-ritchie/apysc/docstring_markdowns/apysc/_geom/relative_interface.md

 ### `_initialize_relative_if_not_initialized` method docstring

-Initialize the _relative attribute if it hasn't been initialized yet.
+Initialize the _relative attribute if this instance does not initialize it yet.

 ### `_make_snapshot` method docstring